 Beth Yahp’s fiction and creative non-fiction include: The Red Pearl and Other Stories; a memoir Eat First, Talk Later, which was shortlisted for the 2018 Adelaide Festival Award for Literature (Non-Fiction); and a prize-winning novel, The Crocodile Fury.
 She is the Creative Writing Degree Coordinator at the University of Sydney.

 Katherine Roseau & Kristen Bailey

-In my course on Nazi-occupied France in spring 2020, I introduced students to theories in place attachment, and they created digital maps (StoryMaps ArcGIS) to explore place identity as expressed in letters and diaries written by Jews.
-To evaluate the usefulness of this visual, spatial tool, I conducted an IRB-approved survey study.
-In this presentation, I will address the following questions: How does teaching an overlooked yet visually salient aspect of the Holocaust (place identity oppression) help students to understand the experiences of Jews?
+In a on Nazi-occupied France in spring 2020, we introduced students to theories in place attachment, and they created digital maps (StoryMaps ArcGIS) to explore place identity as expressed in letters and diaries written by Jews.
+To evaluate the usefulness of this visual, spatial tool, we conducted an IRB-approved survey study.
+We will address the following questions: How does teaching an overlooked yet visually salient aspect of the Holocaust (place identity oppression) help students to understand the experiences of Jews?
 How do the digital maps aid our understanding of place identity and place identity oppression.

 This paper will address, in six short sections, the crucial productive overlap of the three central terms in the title, using the centrality of each to unpack the complexities of the other two.
 This critical-creative paper will address the question: “when students bring their trauma to writing class, how do we teach?”
 Cathy Caruth’s work with trauma narrative as it walks a thin line between the untenable and the untellable will be a starting point, as will considering trauma as a fragmented experience that both demands and refuses the energies of integration.